Subject Source: Library of Congress Subject Headings

 "Charismatic Communication: A Critical Analysis of the Rhetorical Behaviors of George Fox, Founder of the Society of Friends"

-Scope and Content note This collection is comprised of the single volume manuscript of C.B.
-Freeman's "Quaker Origins: A Quaker Bibliography of the published writings of the people called Quakers from their first appearance to the end of the year 1656."
-The volume includes bibliographic entries with early Quaker authors and their works, organized monthly for the years 1652-1657.
-Includes works by Quaker authors such as: George Fox, James Naylor, Richard Farnworth, William Dewsbury, Richard Hubberthorne, Edward...
+Overview C.B.
+Freeman's manuscript "Quaker Origins: A Quaker Bibliography of the published writings of the people called Quakers from their first appearance to the end of the year 1656" includes bibliographic entries with early Quaker authors and their works, organized monthly for the years 1652 to 1657.
+It includes works by Quaker authors, including George Fox, James Nayler, Richard Farnworth, William Dewsbury, Richard Hubberthorne, Edward Burrough, and Francis Howgill.

-Scope and Content note This collection is comprised of the single volume manuscript of Emil Fuch's "George Fox, Seine Botschaft, Seine Wesen un Sein Leben," in German.
-In English, the title of the manuscript is: "George Fox, his Message, his Essence, and his Life."
+Overview Emil Fuch's manuscript "George Fox, Seine Botschaft, Seine Wesen un Seine Leben" is written in German.
+In English, the title of the manuscript is "George Fox, his Message, his Essence, and his Life."

-Scope and Content note This collection is composed of Paul M. James's single volume manuscript, entitled; "Cromwell and the Quakers: A Historical Dissertation."
-The manuscript compares the lives of Oliver Cromwell and George Fox, their relationship to each other, and their affect on the Puritan movement in England.
-The manuscript was James's thesis for his B.A. from University College, University of Wales, in 1952.
+Overview Paul M. James's manuscript, entitled "Cromwell and the Quakers: A Historical Dissertation," compares the lives of Oliver Cromwell and George Fox, their relationship to each other, and their affect on the Puritan movement in England.
+The manuscript was James's thesis for his bachelor's from University College, University of Wales, in 1952.

-Scope and Content note This collection is comprised of the single carbon copy manuscript of Edward A Manice's "George Fox, Quakers, Negroes, and Slavery on Barbados 1671-1675."
-The manuscript describes the ways in which Quakers in Philadelphia and surrounding areas engaged with slavery in Barbados in the seventeenth century.
-The manuscript was written as an essay for his senior history class at Yale University.
+Overview Edward A. Manice's "George Fox, Quakers, Negroes, and Slavery on Barbados 1671-1675" describes the ways in which Quakers in Philadelphia and surrounding areas engaged with slavery in Barbados in the 17th century.
+The manuscript was written as an essay for Manice's senior history class at Yale University.